JohnnieShen/cs257-Project-Ingenuity/README.md

 ## Game Summary

-You are a command module of a defunct rover and you found yourself powering on in the middle of nowhere on an alien planet with no parts attached to you.
-You need to scavenge for parts scattered around and upgrade your rover, fight hostile enemies of various kinds and build a rocket that will get you out of here to continue your quest for exploration.
+You are the command module of a defunct rover and you find yourself booting up in the middle of nowhere on an alien planet with no parts attached to you.
+You need to scavenge for parts scattered around, upgrade your rover, fight hostile enemies of various kinds and build a rocket that will get you out of here to continue your quest for exploration.

 ## Genres

-This game will be a TPS game with characteristics taken from rogue-lite games.
+This game will be a third person shooter game with characteristics taken from rogue-lite games.
 It will also feature a handcrafted openworld that allows the player to explore freely, but the overall game structure will still be linear.

 ## Inspiration games